Describe what your company does in a few words

 We only make grants to support activity which is charitable by law.
 Organisations do not have to be registered charities to apply, however they do need to be a not-for-profit organisation and have an agreed constitution.

 We are principally looking to support frontline organisations working with marginalised people and grassroots community organisations.
-Preference will be given to local organisations.
+Given our limited funds, national charities are advised not to apply, as preference will be given to local organisations.

 Where organisations have had two consecutive years of funding, we ask that they wait 12 months from the end of their grant period before reapplying.